Engine Sounds Loud When Accelerating? Here’s Why and How To Fix

 car muffler or exhaust system repair

-If your engine simply sounds noisier, check for a blowing exhaust.
+If your engine simply sounds louder, check for a blowing exhaust.
 Remember, this could be anywhere, from the manifold all the way through to the tailpipe.

-Otherwise, check out some of the other suggestions above.
+Otherwise, check out some of the supplementary recommendations above.

-In the end, you might decide that you just have a loud car.
-That’s okay!
-It’s better to be safe than sorry.
+In the end, you might decide that you just have a noisy car.
+That’s fine!
+It’s better to be careful than sorry.

-As always, a brief look down a page on the internet is helpful, but no match for an in-person inspection.
+As always, a swift look down a page on the internet is helpful, but no match for an in-person inspection.

 Take your car to a mechanic.
 They’ll have a thorough look for you.
 In the end, they might tell you everything’s fine – don’t be embarrassed!
 It’s their job, and it’s better to be careful than sorry.